Isaac-Hawks/BreakMyVM/Windows/README.md

 # Windows Setup
 ## Requirements
-* Powershell administrator
+* Powershell Administrator privileges
-* .ps1 files must be ran in powershell as an administrator. (e.g., ./file.ps1)
+* .ps1 files must be ran in powershell. (e.g., ./file.ps1)
+## Setup
-* To run local scripts `Set-ExecutionPolicy RemoteSigned`
+* To be able to execute the scripts, run `Set-ExecutionPolicy RemoteSigned` in powershell
+* For the script to be able to send a notification, you need to install the BurntToast module: `Install-Module -Name BurntToast`
+* It will first prompt you to install the NuGet Module.
+Then it will prompt you again for the BurntToast module.
+  * Enter the option A for both.